First Responders, Emergency Medical Technicians, Fire, Rescue and Law Enforcement Personnel

 To register for the training, you may submit your payment and information by clicking on the button below.
 You may also submit a registration form via mail to:

 Make checks payable to Marshfield Clinic Health System Inc.

 If by credit card, please call 715-389-3776 to make payment (Marshfield Clinic accepts MasterCard, VISA, American Express, Discover)

 For questions regarding registration, please contact:

-Certificates validating 9.5 hours of CEUs upon completion and evaluation of the program will be awarded.
+Certificates validating 9.5 hours of CEUs upon completion, pre/post test, and evaluation of the program will be awarded.